FM

 (Frequent Misinformation)

-EVs are coal powered: typical but weak attempt to make it seem that EVs electricity source is dirtier than gas engines burning gas.
+EVs are coal powered: typical but a weak attempt to make it seem that EVs electricity source is dirtier than gas engines burning gas.
 In actuality coal is less than 20% of US power grid supply and dropping every year.
 Natural gas takes up 40% and clean evergy 40%.
 Also, off peak charging is the more common time for cars to recharge so that electricity is even cleaner still (around 50-60% clean in areas that have nuclear and hydro sources of power).
 And this will improve with time as we switch to more green energy sources.
 Of course, Elon Musk answered this concern very well 15 years ago in his Secret Plan blog post.

 An important consideration to keep in mind is that coal power plants emit 2 lbs of CO2 per kwh produced vs 1 lb 3 oz of CO2 for natural gas plants.
 Also, cost of coal has become significantly more expensive than either solar or wind, so along with the issues dealing with ash byproducts, it is on the way out no matter how you look at it.